-How much does AC repair typically cost?
-Repairs can typically cost $175-$450 depending on the repair issue.
+How much does an AC repair typically cost?

 How much does a new AC System cost?